 Fast forward to now.
 I’m 31.
 Over the years I’ve failed a lot of projects and, worse, a lot of people.
 I’ve also succeeded with a lot of projects and, happily, a lot of people.
 I’ve lost a lot of money.
 I’ve made a lot of money.

 I’ve learned a lot.
-The thirst for knowledge is my favorite quality I inherited from my Parents, who are big readers.
+My thirst for knowledge has never been quenched.
 When I was a youngster my Mom would take me to the library on weekends and I’d check out a stack of books that my little arms couldn’t even carry.

 Knowledge is important, but I don’t know anything about anything except what I know.
 I try to learn more.
 To absorb what I’m reading I have to read slowly and it can be frustrating trying to get all the answers at a snail’s pace.
 I need to do it anyway.
 That’s why I don’t watch TV or waste time with people I shouldn’t waste my time with.
 There is too much to learn and not enough time.
 I just don’t know enough about enough.